 I just finished my take on the data of Push Snowboarding and this post will get a bit into the details of how and why.
-For details about this project have a look at the official website and my data visualization.
+For details about this project have a look at the official website.

 Okay how did we end up here, step by step:

 When looking at the data offered by the Push Snowboarding Website you can easily be overwhelmed by the sheer amount of several thousand sensor outputs for just a single ride of a couple of minutes.
 Also there are a lot of different sensors available, some sampled by various internal (Nokia N8) and external sensors: GPS position, acceleration, compass, gyroscope, heart rate, rush and foot pressure.